 How I Work

-Here is an overview of how an average project proceeds:
+Here is an overview of how an ELECTRONIC PRODUCT DEVELOPMENT PROJECT proceeds:

 1. You sign a Non Disclosure Form with me – or you have already filed a patent, or have a patent granted.